nickgkan/3d_diffuser_actor/README.md

 **Important note:** Our released model weights of 3D Diffuser Actor assume input quaternions are in `wxyz` format.
 Yet, we didn't notice that CALVIN and RLBench simulation use different quaternion formats (`wxyz` and `xyzw`).
 We have updated our code base with an additional argument `quaternion_format` to switch between these two formats.
 We have verified the change by re-training and testing 3D Diffuser Actor on GNFactor with `xyzw` quaternions.
 The model achieves similar performance as the released checkpoint.
 Please see this [post](https://github.com/nickgkan/3d_diffuser_actor/issues/3#issue-2164855979) for more detail.

 For users to train 3D Diffuser Actor from scratch, we update the training scripts with the correct `xyzw` quaternion format.
 For users to test our released model, we keep the `wxyz` quaternion format in the testing scripts ([Peract](./online_evaluation_rlbench/eval_peract.sh), [GNFactor](./online_evaluation_rlbench/eval_gnfactor.sh)).

+**Update (08/16/2024):** We released a new model weights of 3D Diffuser Actor for manipulation on CALVIN, which does not condition on history end-effector poses, but achieves better performance!
+Try [this script](./scripts/train_trajectory_calvin_nohistory.sh) to test our new model.

 # Getting started